SamuXarick/LuDiAI-AfterFix/readme.txt

 ----------------------

 Town Cargo:
     Choses which cargo the AI will handle.
-If the AI started as Random AI, the choice will be randomized on startup.

     - Passengers:
     The AI creates Passenger only routes via road, air and/or water.